devinbost/pulsar_workshop/scenarios/message-enrichment/README.md

 ## 5.2.
 Run Pulsar Producer Client App

-The following script [`runProducer.sh`](bash//runProducer.sh) is used to run the Pulsar producer client app that reads the IoT sensor data from a CSV source file and then publishes to `topic 1`.
+The following script [`runProducer.sh`](bash//runProducer.sh) is used to run the Pulsar producer client app that reads the IoT sensor data from a CSV source file and then publishes to the "raw" topic, `msgenrich/testns/raw`.

 ```
 Usage: runProducer.sh [-h]